 Journal clubs are a great way to stay current with the medical literature without having to read all the journals yourself.
 Most faculty at UF participate in a journal club as do many private practitioners.
 For a journal club to be effective several people need to participate.
-We require 3-4 students to participate so if this interests you, recruit a few classmates and Kathy will help find a time and faculty .leader for Gainesville.
-Dr. Landa coordinates a journal club in Jacksonville.
+Ward teams or teamlets are a great place to organize a journal club.

 - Pick a question related to a patient.
 (Use PICO format.)